dominik-stumpf/portfolio/README.md

 ### Video

-Videos are processed using ffmpeg.
-List commands used:
+Videos are processed by ffmpeg.
+List of commands used:

 1. **AVC** - MP4 (most preferred)